Face SDK includes several identification methods that differ in recgnition quality and time characteristics.

 Deprecated numbering system of methods used in Face SDK up to version 3.3

-- 7.x - these methods provide the best quality but they're also the slowest ones.
-Use case: face identification in server systems on large databases (more than 1 million faces).
+- 7.x - These methods provide the best quality but they are also the slowest ones.
+Use case: face identification in server systems on large databases (More than 1 million faces).

 The second number indicates the method version.
 Older versions were released later and, as a result, they provide better quality.
-You can switch to them when updating the SDK from the corresponding lower versions.
-For example, if the 6.6 recognizer was used, it's recommended to use its new version 6.7 when upgrading the SDK.
+You can switch to them, when you update SDK from the corresponding lower versions.
+For example, if the 6.6 recognizer was used, we recommend to use its new version 6.7 when upgrading SDK.
 The template size and template creation speed remain the same, and the identification quality becomes better.

 Current numbering system of methods used in Face SDK since version 3.3